AxelRP/growth-engineering-interview/README.md

 ---

-Some of these tools and concepts might be now for you, so if you get stuck or have any question, please do not hesitate to email us.
+Some of these tools and concepts might be new for you, so if you get stuck or have any question, please do not hesitate to email us.